Udayraj123/fluxo-de-energia/README.md

 - [ ] Refactor the code
 - [x] Debug Bidprice not updating
 - [ ] Update BuyFruit get buy-price from ajax
+- [ ] Shift UI from marginal view to bootstrap

 ⋅⋅* Currently use the game.sql file for setting up the database.
 Also make sure to modify the `app/config/database.php` file with correct credentials.